pydicom/pydicom/doc/guides/user/quick_start.rst

     >>> fs.find_values("PhotometricInterpretation", load=True)
     ['MONOCHROME1', 'MONOCHROME2']

-The File-set can be searched to find instances matching a query using the :meth:`~FileSet.find` method, which returns a list of :class:`~FileInstance`.
-A ``FileInstance`` can then be read and decoded using :meth:`FileInstance.load` to return it as a :class:`~pydicom.dataset.FileDataset`::
+The File-set can also be searched to find instances matching a query using the :meth:`~FileSet.find` method, which returns a list of :class:`~FileInstance` that can be read and decoded using :meth:`FileInstance.load` to return them as a :class:`~pydicom.dataset.FileDataset`::

     >>> matches = fs.find(PatientID="77654033")